julian-molina/Documentation/pages/suite/suite-step-6.md

 ---
 title:  Pull Data from Exchanges and Process Indicators
-summary: To pull data from exchanges, start the corresponding sensor bot tasks.
-To process indicators, start the associated indicator bot tasks.
+summary: The system started pulling data from exchanges the minute you ran it the first time.
+Read on to learn the details.
 sidebar: suite_sidebar
 permalink: suite-step-6.html
 toc: false